 To say the results were eye-opening would be a massive understatement.

 As we took the findings of our research on a national roadshow to HR professionals we found that, although the number is high, there was little surprise about the fact that more than 70% of respondents admitted to taking advantage of flaws in the reference checking process to better their chances of landing a job.

 If we’re honest the old, archaic methods used, make it far too easy for brave and determined candidates to position themselves more favourably than is strictly accurate.

 However, as we went into the finer details of the research, we saw the eyes in the room start to widen.

-We also found that the inconsistencies and lack of experience driving the process led to 29 per cent of those that had acted as a referee being asked discriminatory questions about the individual they were providing details for.
-Questions including the candidate’s age (15 percent), whether the candidate has children (11 percent), their marital status (10 percent) and their sexual orientation (7 percent) are still staggeringly high.
+5. Review your questions so you do not fall in the discriminatory trap.
+We also found that the inconsistencies and lack of experience driving the process led to 29% of those that had acted as a referee being asked discriminatory questions about the individual they were providing details for.
+Questions including the candidate’s age (15%), whether the candidate has children (11%), their marital status (10%) and their sexual orientation (7%) are still staggeringly high.

 In an increasingly competitive market for talent, that now has a global span, the ability to attract, onboard and retain the best people requires efficient, flexible and robust recruitment processes.

 Gone are the days when a candidate would approach the one company they had always dreamed of working for.
 Online jobs portals make it possible to apply for multiple jobs at the click of a button.

 We found that 84% of our respondents had applied for two or more jobs in the past two years, and 30 percent had applied for 10 or more.